Frequently Asked Questions (FAQs)

 Q: Do Naturopaths ever work with MDs?

-A: Patients are encouraged to maintain and/or establish a relationship with a primary care MD of their choice.
+A: Patients are encouraged to maintain and/or establish a relationship with a Primary Care Physician (MD) of their choice.
 It is common for our patients to already have established care with MDs.
-Dr Martin prefers to have an open communication with your other providers to best serve your individual health needs.
+Dr. Martin prefers to have an open communication with your other providers to best serve your individual health needs.

 Q: What is homeopathy?